How Many People Die in Car Accidents?

 Of 20 of the safest vehicles with the lowest rates of driver death, 12 are SUVs - mostly in the luxury category.
 Two minivans also made the list.

-Vehicle Safety Facts and Statistics
+Vehicle Safety Data

 Safety features of a vehicle are important, but it’s even more important to pick up some safe driving habits.